 PRP is used in the increasingly popular O-shot, or orgasm shot for women.
 PRP is also used for “male enhancement.”
 HealthGAINS ‘ exclusive Gains Enhancement also uses PRP.

 - Increase sensitivity

 - Improve arousal

 - Relieve painful intercourse and increase libido

-The growth factors and stem cells in the Gaines Enhancement provide a drug free cure for erectile dysfunction (ED).
-The P-shot, and the Gaines Enhancement improve your ability to get an erection.
+The growth factors and stem cells in the Gains Enhancement provide a drug free cure for erectile dysfunction (ED).
+The P-shot, and the Gains Enhancement improve your ability to get an erection.
 They also provide longer and more sustainable erections.

 Since PRP is a stem cell therapy that stimulates cellular growth, PRP sexual wellness treatments for men can also increase penis size!

-Men who have gotten The Gaines Enhancement shot have reported increases in both length and girth of as much as two inches!
+Men who have gotten The Gains Enhancement shot have reported increases in both length and girth of as much as two inches!

 Have you or anyone you know tried any “age management” treatments?
 What were the results?